Mandy Steele is a Public Servant

 Born and raised in O’Hara TWP alongside her four siblings, Mandy grew up hearing stories of relatives that built the steel bridges that span the Allegheny.
 Her family taught her to take pride in her community – to give back, to serve.
 Mandy and her husband are raising their four kids not far from where she grew up and instilling in them those same values.
 They are growing up caring for a small backyard farm with goats, chickens, guinea fowl, learning to hunt and fish, and care for our neighbors.

-Mandy Steele has deep roots here and intimately understands the hardworking families that built our communities – that is her family and her story.
+Mandy has deep roots here and intimately understands the hardworking families that built our communities – that is her family and her story.
 She knows that with a hardworking State Representative in District 33 who is willing to bring everyone to the table, we can restore our valley to the vibrant economic hub it once was.